fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 #### Best of Both Worlds

-From the above comparison, it would seem that the semantic versioning makes sense for releasing software while hash-based versioning (or artifact naming) makes more sense during development.
+From the comparison above, it would seem that the semantic versioning makes sense for releasing software while hash-based versioning (or artifact naming) makes more sense during development.
 This doesn't necessarily cause a conflict.

 Think of it this way: versioning boils down to a technique that points to a specific commit and says "We'll give this point a name, it's name will be 3.5.5".
 Nothing is preventing us from also referring to the same commit by its hash.